Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 ### Definition

-**Proof Of loyalty** - To prevent denial-of-service attacks and other service abuses by requiring an unchanged state or particular condition for a predetermined period of time.
+**Proof Of loyalty** - is an alternative consensus mechanism or series of smart contracts that can deter unknown service abuse by requiring an unchanged state or particular condition for a predetermined period.

 ### Sparkle Token Information